 TGbn editor: please insert the following proposed changes (CID #2845).

-NOTE—One usage of the Type 6 form is shown in Figure 6-7a (Example usage of the Type 6 form of MLME SAP primitives, to notify the MLMEs, of an initiating STA and peer STA, of communications between the SMEs of the STAs).
+NOTE—One usage of the Type 6 form is shown in Figure 6-7a (Example usage of the Type 6 form of MLME SAP primitives, to notify the MLMEs of an initiating STA and peer STA of communications between the SMEs of the STAs).

 (figure 6-7a)

-Figure 6-7a—Example usage of the Type 6 form of MLME SAP primitives, to notify the MLMEs, of an initiating STA and peer STA, of communications between the SMEs of the
+Figure 6-7a—Example usage of the Type 6 form of MLME SAP primitives, to notify the MLMEs of an initiating STA and peer STA of communications between the SMEs of the STAs

 6.4 Table of MLME SAP interfaces